jfriedlein/Numerical_examples_in_dealii/README.md

 ### Rod
 Parameters

+Be aware that you can also choose the geometry of the notch (round, sharp), which might affect your results.

 * Total length of the rod
 * Radius of the cylindrical part
 * length of the notch